Exciting mutual inclination in planetary systems with a distant stellar companion: the case of Kepler-108: Conditions and outcomes of ivection resonance capture

 Systems captured into other types of ivection resonance show similar behavior (although the angle around which the resonant angle librates may be different).
-In general, if the system is captured into an ivection resonance, in the $(x,y)$ phase space it will librate around a stable fixed point of the Hamiltonian located at (for $\eta\gtrsim 1$) \eq{ I/I_0\approx \sqrt{\eta/2}. } For instance, the fixed point that the system librates around is the one on the right for the upper right panel of Figure \ref{Ham_contour}, and the one on the top or bottom (with equal probability) for the lower right panel.
-Note that $I/I_0$ is approximately the distance to the origin in the $(x,y)$ phase space.
-As $\eta$ continues to increase, the inclination also increases unboundedly, with $I^2$ increasing approximately linear in time.
+In general, if the system is captured into an ivection resonance, in the $(x,y)$ phase space it will librate around a stable fixed point of the Hamiltonian located at (for $\eta\gtrsim 1$) \eq{ I/I_0 \approx \sqrt{x^2+y^2} \approx \sqrt{\eta/2}. } As $\eta$ continues to increase, $I^2$ increases approximately linear in time.
 In reality, the growth of inclination stops when the migration rate changes such that $\eta$ no longer increases, or when the system is knocked out of resonance when passing another resonance (such as a MMR; see more in Section \ref{subsec:disruption}).
-Still, the final inclination is not directly limited by $I_0$, which is usually small for small $\mu$.
+In either case, the final inclination is not directly limited by $I_0$, which is usually small for small $\mu$.